census-instrumentation/opencensus-specs/tags/TagContext.md

 TODO(sebright): Add more detail to the Tag Context summary, including how it relates to the current context.

-`TagContext` is an abstract data type that represents a map of tags.
-It can be used to label anything that is associated with a specific operation.
-Keys are called `TagKey`s, and values are called `TagValue`s.  `TagContext` is serializable, and it represents all of the information that must be propagated across process boundaries.
+`TagContext` is an abstract data type that represents a collection of tags.
+A `TagContext` can be used to label anything that is associated with a specific operation, such as an HTTP request.
+Each tag is composed of a key (`TagKey`), and a value (`TagValue`).
+A `TagContext` represents a map from keys to values, i.e., each key is associated with exactly one value, but multiple keys can be associated with the same value.  `TagContext` is serializable, and it represents all of the information that must be propagated across process boundaries.

 ## TagKey